noiseprotocol/noise_spec/noise.md

   * If the cipher has a weakness such that repeated rekeying gives rise to a cycle of keys, then letting `n` advance will avoid catastrophic reuse of the same `k` and `n` values.

   * Letting `n` advance puts a bound on the total number of encryptions that can be performed with a set of derived keys.
-The authentication data in a ciphertext is 128 bits because:

 The `AESGCM` data volume limit is 2^56^ bytes because: